Who is eligible to go on the Housing Register?

 - They are not already on the housing list, either on their own or with someone else, and

 - They are not ineligible for housing assistance under section 160ZA(2) and (4), and 185(2) of the Housing Act 1996 (as amended), or any regulation prescribed by the Secretary of State.
-In general terms a person from abroad who is subject to immigration control is ineligible for housing assistance, and

 - They, or a member of their household, have not been guilty of unacceptable behaviour serious enough to make them unsuitable to be a tenant.
 Unacceptable behaviour means it was so serious that, had they been a secure tenant of the local authority, the authority would have been entitled to a possession order (not suspended) against them by virtue of the behaviour.
 This relates to an entitlement to possession on the following grounds: